The project created in this guide can be found in this GitHub repo.

 with the pasted value of your Trigger.dev prod secret key.

-Create a new edge function using the Supabase CLI
+Create a new Edge Function using the Supabase CLI

-supabase functions new database-webhook
+supabase functions new video-processing-handler

 import "jsr:@supabase/functions-js/edge-runtime.d.ts";

-import { tasks } from "npm:@trigger.dev/[email protected]/v3";
+import { tasks } from "npm:@trigger.dev/sdk@latest/v3";

-import type { helloWorldTask } from "../../../src/trigger/example.ts";
+import type { videoProcessAndUpdate } from "../../../src/trigger/videoProcessAndUpdate.ts";

-// 👆 **type-only** import
+// 👆 type only import

 Deno.serve(async (req) => {